dentarg/auth0-blog/_posts/2017-01-09-alternatives-to-native-mobile-app-development.markdown

 ## Progressive Web Apps

 [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) aim to make web applications behave like their native counterparts.
-This project comes to us from [Google](https://google.com) and presents a very intersting proposition.
+This project comes to us from [Google](https://google.com) and presents a very interesting proposition.
 PWA apps aim to be reliable, fast, and engaging.
 This means that apps should load fast, present an engaging and fluid user experience, and support native features like push notifications or offline access.
-The PWA spec will add new features and functionaly over time and developers can choose how many features of PWA they wish to implement in their applications making it perhaps the most flexible way to reach mobile users.
+The PWA spec will add new features and functionality over time and developers can choose how many features of PWA they wish to implement in their applications making it perhaps the most flexible way to reach mobile users.

 Progressive Web Apps are unique for two major reasons.
-While they can be "installed" on a users homescreen, they are not delivered through the App Store or Google Play.
+While they can be "installed" on a user's homescreen, they are not delivered through the App Store or Google Play.
 Instead, when a user visits a PWA, they are presented with an option to add it to their homescreen.
 This is interesting because it gives the developer the power to deliver and update their applications without forcing the user to do anything.
 Second, Progressive Web Apps, seeing as they're web applications, can be scraped and indexed in search engines.
 This significantly increases discoverability and opens doors for deeper integrations in the future.

 {% include tweet_quote.html quote_text="Progressive Web Apps allow developers to add mobile features to existing web applications." %}

 ### Pros
-* No need for seperate code base.
+* No need for separate code base.
 Your web application is your mobile application.
-* App will be indexed and discoverable through seach engines.
+* App will be indexed and discoverable through search engines.
-* App does not need to go through the App Store or Google Play to be "installed" on a users mobile device.
+* App does not need to go through the App Store or Google Play to be "installed" on a user's mobile device.

 ### Cons
 * Limited support for PWA on iOS.